Office of Vital Records

 How long does it take to get a birth record amended?

-As of April 22, 2019, the Office of Vital Records has completed and mailed amendment requests received on:
+As of December 5, 2023, the Office of Vital Records has completed and mailed amendment requests received on November 28, 2023.

-Please note: The Office of Vital Records deposits fees the same day it receives them; this is before the amendment request is completed.
+The Office of Vital Records deposits fees the day it receives them; this is before we review and process your request.

 What does it mean to amend a birth record?